invernomuto-git/medium-free/readme.md

 This extension allows you to add a button to the browser which, if clicked when you are on a Medium article, opens the corresponding cached copy of Google and tries to keep the content readable, even if the solution found is not stylistically excellent from a stylistic point of view.
 But it works.

 This is my first extension, so there will surely be many things to improve and fix.
 Contact me and I will try to give you feedback as soon as possible.

+## Coming Soon
+The url on firefox extension